 We will ordinarily respond to your complaint as soon as possible but within 45 days of receipt.
-If you are still not satisfied with our response, or we do not respond within 90 days, you may wish to refer the matter to the Superannuation Complaints Tribunal (SCT), an independent body set up by the Federal Government to review trustee decisions relating to individual members.
+If you are still not satisfied with our response, or we do not respond within 90 days, you may wish to refer the matter to the Australian Financial Complaints Authority (AFCA), which provides a free dispute resolution scheme to consumers and small businesses for all financial products and services.